GeorgRamer/anasys-python-tools/README.rst

 - Read files with .axz, .axd, file extensions
 - Extract AFM spectral and height map images as numpy arrays
+- Export spectra and images to xarray type
 - Quickly display and save your data
 - Use your data with popular Python data libraries and applications (Pandas, Orange3, Jupyter, etc.)
 - Work with your data when you're away from your instruments
 - Evaluate your data in a trasparent and flexible way

 Installation
 ------------